 What are salt cured egg yolks?

 Don’t know what to do with the leftover egg whites?
 They can be stored in the freezer for a long time.
 Thaw them in the refrigerator from the night before using them, and bring them to room temperature before you add them to your recipes.
-Or, if you’re craving some cake, you should make this double white chocolate and vanilla bundt cake which is made with egg whites only, and if you’re a cookie person you should definitely try these Italian almond cookies (soft amaretti).
+If you’re craving cake, you should make this double white chocolate and vanilla bundt cake which is made with egg whites only, and if you’re a cookie person you should definitely try these Italian almond cookies (soft amaretti).

 How to make salt cured egg yolks

-Oh, and if you want to be a little naughty, you can add some herbs and spices to the salt which will flavor the yolks.
-Lemon zest, dried onion or garlic, black pepper, oregano, tarragon, thyme, vanilla and cardamom are probably good options.
+- If you want to be a little naughty, you can add some herbs and spices to the salt which will flavor the yolks.
+Lemon zest, dried onion or dried garlic powder, black pepper, oregano, tarragon, thyme, vanilla and cardamom are probably good options.

 Where to use salt cured egg yolks